asayar03/asayar03/README.md

 I'm a backend developer with a strong focus on **PHP** and **Symfony**, currently deepening my expertise in **Python** aswell.
 I build reliable, maintainable systems with clean architecture and clear domain boundaries.
-Furthermore I am a loyal member of the VIM community. :)
+Furthermore I study computer science while working full-time and am a loyal member of the VIM community. :)

 ## 🧰 Tech Stack
 **Languages:** PHP, Python, JavaScript